 What is the requirement for an electronic care plan (2nd capability)?
 The practitioner must develop and regularly update (at least annually) an electronic patient-centered care plan based on a physical, mental, cognitive, psychosocial, functional, and environmental (re)assessment of the beneficiary's needs.

-The plan should include a list of current practitioners and suppliers who are regularly involved in providing medical care to the beneficiary, the assessment of the beneficiary's functional status related to chronic health conditions, the assessment of whether the beneficiary suffers from any cognitive limitations or mental health conditions that could impair self-management, and an assessment of the beneficiary's preventive healthcare needs.
+The plan should include a list of current practitioners and suppliers who are regularly involved in providing medical care to the beneficiary, the assessment of the beneficiary's functional status related to chronic health conditions, the assessment of whether the beneficiary suffers from any cognitive limitations or mental health conditions that could impair self- management, and an assessment of the beneficiary's preventive healthcare needs.
 The plan should address all health issues (not just chronic conditions) and be congruent with the beneficiary's choices and values.
 What items are typically included in a care plan?

-CMS has identified the following as items typically included in a care plan (although the regulations do not specifically require a care plan to include each):

-- Problem list; expected outcome and prognosis; measurable treatment goals - Symptom management and planned interventions (including all recommended preventive care services) - · Community/social services to be accessed - Plan for care coordination with other providers - Medication management (including list of current medications and allergies; reconciliation with review of adherence and potential interactions; oversight of patient self-management) - Responsible individual for each intervention - Requirements for periodic review/revision
+According to CMS, a care plan should include the following: A problem list, expected outcome and prognosis, and measurable treatment goals Symptom management and planned interventions (including all recommended preventive care services) Interaction and coordination with outside resources and practitioners and providers Medication management (including a list of current medications and allergies, reconciliation with review of adherence and potential interactions, and oversight of patient self-management) Responsible individual for each intervention Requirements for periodic review/revision Does the care plan have to be created, maintained, and updated using a certified EHR?
+CMS requires a practitioner to "use some form of electronic technology tool or services in fulfilling the care plan element," but acknowledges that "certified EHR technology is limited in its ability to support electronic care planning at this time."
+Accordingly, practitioners "must have flexibility to use a wide range of tools and services beyond EHR technology now available in the market to support electronic care planning."